emanuellarini/checkers/docs/Architecture - Intro.md

 But it was nice.
 I felt comfortable with the result at the time.
 Also, it helped to show my skills as a Frontend Developer.

-And here are some of things I've used on that project:
+And here are some of the things I've used on that project:
 * React (CRA)
 * Material-UI, Styled Components, React Beautiful Dnd
 * Redux and Recompose